oracle/weblogic-kubernetes-operator/site/config-overrides.md

 ---
 # Prerequisites

-* A WebLogic domain home must contain any situational configuration XML file in its existing `optconfig` directory that was not put there by the operator.
+* A WebLogic domain home must not contain any situational configuration XML file in its `optconfig` directory that was not placed there by the operator.
 Any existing situational configuration XML files in this directory will be deleted and replaced by your operator override templates (if any).

 * If you want to override a JDBC, JMS, or WLDF module, the original module must be located in your domain home `config/jdbc`, `config/jms`, and `config/wldf` directory, respectively.
 These are the default locations for these types of modules.